Azure/azure-sdk-for-js/sdk/openai/openai/README.md

 ### Content-filtered Chat Completions

-Azure OpenAI Service includes a content filtering system that works alongside core models.This system detects and takes action on specific categories of potentially harmful content in both input prompts and output completions.
+Azure OpenAI Service includes a content filtering system that works alongside core models.
+This system detects and takes action on specific categories of potentially harmful content in both input prompts and output completions.
 This example shows how to access those content filtering results.

 ```ts
 import { AzureOpenAI } from "openai";